The first indication of trouble, may be a flickering oil light or a low engine oil pressure reading.

-- Another common cause of low oil pressure is; wear or excessive clearances inside the oil pump.
-As a result, Too much clearance inside the oil pump will reduce the pump’s ability to pump oil efficiency; which reduces flow and pressure.
+- Another common cause of low oil pressure, is wear or excessive clearances, inside the oil pump.
+As a result, too much clearance inside the oil pump; will reduce the pump’s ability to pump oil efficiency; which reduces flow and pressure.

-Oil Pump Pickup Screen
+Oil Pump Pickup Screen Restrictions

-- Consequently, Restrictions in the pickup tube screen can choke off the flow of oil into the pump; reducing flow and pressure.
-Even a relatively small amount of varnish buildup on the screen can restrict oil flow at higher engine speeds.
-As a result, A coating only .005 inch thick on the screen; will reduce the total “open” area of each hole to .030 inches; causing a whopping 44 percent reduction in oil flow!
+- Consequently, restrictions in the pickup tube screen; can choke off the flow of oil into the pump, reducing flow and pressure.
+Even a relatively small amount of varnish buildup on the screen; can restrict oil flow, at higher engine speeds.
+As a result, a coating only .005 inch thick on the screen; will reduce the total “open” area of each hole to .030 inches; causing a whopping 44 percent reduction in oil flow!

-Weak or Leaky Engine Oil Pressure Relief Valve
+Weak Or Leaky Relief Valve

 - This vents oil back into the crankcase and limits maximum oil pressure in the engine.
-The reason for doing so; is to prevent oil pressure from reaching dangerous levels.
-Too much oil pressure can be just as bad as too little.
-Consequently, Excessive pressure can rupture the oil filter or even blow out pressed-in oil galley plugs in the block.
+The reason for doing so, is to prevent oil pressure from reaching, dangerous levels.
+Too much oil pressure, can be just as bad as too little.
+Consequently, excessive pressure, can rupture the oil filter or even blow out; pressed-in oil galley plugs in the block.

-Faulty Engine Oil Pressure Gauge
+Faulty Oil Pressure Gauge

-- Low oil pressure may also be the result of air in the oil pump.
-This normally happens when the bottom of the crank churns up the oil in the sump; which is an indicator that you have too much oil in your engine.
-Also, Bubbles in the oil prevent it from lubricating the moving parts properly.
+- Low oil pressure, may also be the result of, air in the oil pump.
+This normally happens when, the bottom of the crank churns up the oil in the sump; which is an indicator that you have, too much oil in your engine.
+Also, bubbles in the oil, prevent it from lubricating the moving parts properly.

-Dirty Oil and Engine
+Dirty Oil And Engine